smartface/sf-extension-barcode-scanner/README.md

 ```javascript
 var barcodeScanner = new BarcodeScanner();
 ```
-3) You can customize scanning page using `barcodeScanner.layout`:
+3) You can customize scanning page using `barcodeScanner.layout`.
+Look at sample code in `sample` folder for details.
 ```javascript
 barcodeScanner.layout.addChild(view);
 ```
-Look at `sample` folder for details.
 4) Set `onResult` callback to handle the result:
 ```javascript
 barcodeScanner.onResult = function(e) {